exyi/coberec/docs/thesis/design.md

 ## Symbol Renaming

 As we already discussed that naming of the generated types, methods and properties is a significant problem for code generators.
-Most existing code generators handle it somehow heuristically and it quite easy to come up with an input that forces it to produce invalid output.
+Most existing code generators handle it somehow heuristically and it is quite easy to come up with an input that forces it to produce invalid output.
 It is a topic for a different discussion how big of a problem this is - it depends strongly on the specific use-case.
 However, our abstraction mostly solves this problem once for all.
 <!-- Often, this is not a problem - when we are generating code from metadata written by the same programmer, they will simply rename the symbol in the source schema.